Appeals can be submitted by:

 You must make the request for an appeals hearing within two weeks of receiving the preliminary appeal outcome and send it to the OCR Appeals team at email@example.com.
 The JCQ/App1 form in the JCQ A guide to the awarding bodies’ appeals processes available from the JCQ website can be used to form the basis of the appeal request.

 An appeals hearing is a formal hearing where both you and OCR representatives present the case to the Appeals Committee.
 (Although we recommend you present the case, for malpractice appeals only, the case may be heard on the basis of written evidence.)
 The Appeals Committee comprises a panel of people who are not directly employed by OCR, and who have had no previous involvement with the case.

 The Appeals Committee will decide whether the appeal should be upheld or rejected.
 If the appeal is upheld, the Appeals Committee may ask for further work to be carried out or for the case to the re-considered.
 We will notify you of the outcome.

 The appeals hearing concludes your appeal options with OCR.
 However, should you remain dissatisfied with the outcome, you may appeal to the Examinations Procedures Review Service (EPRS), which is provided by Ofqual.
-EPRS only hears appeals against enquiries about results and, at its discretion, access arrangements and special consideration.
+EPRS only hears appeals against reviews of results and, at its discretion, access arrangements and special consideration.
 The decision of the Appeals Committee in terms of malpractice decisions is final.
 There are no further avenues of appeal.